 A 2019 study found that a strong sense of workplace belonging and inclusion leads to a 56% increase in job performance, a 50% reduction in turnover risk, and a 75% decrease in employee sick days.

-A survey by Glassdoor found that 53% of people said they would stay longer at their organisation if their manager showed them more appreciation, while 79% of people who left their jobs cited a lack of appreciation as their principal reason for leaving.
+A survey by Glassdoor found that 53% of people said they would stay longer at their organisation if their manager showed them more appreciation, while another study revealed that 79% of people who left their jobs cited a lack of appreciation as their principal reason for leaving.

 Modern dynamic employee engagement platforms, like Trickle, are a streamlined way for managers to interact with their teams in real-time and to understand how people are doing.

 Trickle brings together engagement, recognition and wellbeing in one place and enables managers to take a more proactive and consistent approach to how they interact with their people.